Skip to main content

 3. Embedded widgets (iframe)

 Your end-users never leave your domain.
-You mint a session token on your server with the organization’s widget-key, the browser exchanges it for an iframe session, and the user completes the card-enrollment + delegation flow inside your own page.
+You mint a widget session on your server with the organization’s widget-key and pass it straight to the browser SDK — no token-exchange round-trip — and the user completes the card-enrollment + delegation flow inside your own page.

-Like option 2, the iframe widget flow requires an active Nevermined organization.
+The iframe widget flow requires an active Nevermined organization — this is the one option that does.
 The widget-key is the credential that scopes every iframe session to your org’s users — see Platform Partners for the upgrade path.

-The full guide — including how to generate a widget key, mint init-tokens server-side, mount the iframe on your page, and react to nvm:success / nvm:error events — lives in Embed Nevermined Widgets.
+The full guide — including how to generate a widget key, mint widget sessions server-side, mount the iframe on your page, and react to nvm:success / nvm:error events — lives in Embed Nevermined Widgets.
 Choose this path when:

 • Your users are in a browser already (a website, a SaaS dashboard) and you want to keep them on your domain.